-Individuals under quarantine are permitted to temporarily leave their quarantine area only for the purpose of visiting healthcare organizations related to respiratory infectious diseases and to obtain necessary medication.
-They should return to their quarantine area within two hours of leaving.
+Individuals under quarantine are permitted to temporarily leave their quarantine area for the purpose of visiting healthcare organizations related to respiratory infectious diseases and to obtain necessary medication.
+They should return to their quarantine area within limited time.

 5.2.5 Quarantine